 As a new real estate investor, I remember having a lot of questions and, at times, quite a bit of trepidation.
 Though I grew up with downtown as my backyard and felt confident I knew most of the up-and-coming neighborhoods pretty well, flipping houses in Chicago was not always as easy as I’d hoped it would be.
 I learned some things the hard way and even struggled a bit in the beginning.
 Until, that is, I got smart and leaned on those a little smarter than me.
 If you’re a new Chicago-area investor and want to learn to make more profitable decisions than poor ones, you’re not alone—especially these days.

 Real estate investing has been going strong in several cities across the country since the housing bubble burst, including in Chicago.
 With the rising popularity of house-flipping shows, buying and renovating a property then selling it for a profit seems to have made everyone’s bucket list.
 And why wouldn’t it?
-Chicago ranks as the 20th most profitable market for buying, rehabbing and selling homes.
+Flipping houses is a good business and Chicago ranks as the 20th most profitable market for buying, rehabbing and selling homes.
 No doubt you’re hoping to see these kinds of returns as well.
 But, before you launch into buying that first house, let’s get you started with a basic to-do list of your own.

 A Beginner’s Checklist for New Chicago House Flippers

 I know, no one likes to begin at the beginning, especially career professionals like us.
 But as hot as Chicago’s real estate market is, it can still land you in a lot of hot water if you dive in before you’re ready.
 I don’t even like to use the term “house Flippers” because it seems to imply an easy process, when you know that it is anything but easy.
 So get out that pen and paper and be sure to jot these tips on buying, renovating, and selling houses down.